“Amazon’s Echo Show 5 is so much more than a smart alarm clock.”

-Despite its name, the Amazon Echo Show 5 ($90) is actually the third generation of Alexa-enabled devices to pack a screen.
-Designed for desktops, bedside cabinets, kitchens, and shelves, it’s the most compact Echo Show yet, with a 5.5-inch screen, integrated HD camera, and a number of feature enhancements over its two bigger brothers, the $130 Amazon Echo Show 8 and $230 Amazon Echo Show (2nd Generation).
+Despite its name, the Amazon Echo Show 5 ($50) is the third generation of Alexa-enabled devices to pack a screen.
+Designed for desktops, bedside night stands, kitchens, side tables, and shelves, it’s the most compact Echo Show yet, with a 5.5-inch screen, integrated HD camera, and a number of feature enhancements.
+If you need something larger, there’s always the Amazon Echo Show 8 and Amazon Echo Show 10 (3rd Gen) for consideration, but there’s also its true successor in the Amazon Echo Show 5 (2021), which is most notable for its new camera and features.

-We won’t blame you if your head is spinning with the rapid development of smart displays.
-Amazon, Google, and partners are all experimenting with form factors, features, and price points to find the sweet spot that will drive users to scatter these devices around the home.
-That begs the question whether the Echo Show 5 has a place within the pack.
+We won’t blame you if your head is spinning, especially given how Amazon rapidly developed its smart displays.
+Amazon, Google, and partners are all experimenting with designs, features, and price points to find the sweet spot that will drive users to scatter these devices around the home.
+That begs the question of whether the Echo Show 5 has a place within the pack.

 Google’s Nest Hub ($90) and Lenovo Smart Display 7 ($100) are two of its closest rivals, offering similar features in compact sizes.
 In contrast, Amazon has developed the Echo Show 5 to be a true entry-level device.
 Priced well below $100, the retail giant is repeating a strategy previously tested with the audio-only Echo Dot, but this is obviously a more capable device.

 It’s taken Amazon a few attempts to craft the Echo Show into a form factor that few would call ugly, but this new model nails it.
-Available in a choice of charcoal or sandstone, the slab-like designs of previous generations have been replaced by dinky dimensions, gentler curves and flowing lines.
-It doesn’t quite boast the flair of Nest Hub, but swept corners, an angled, material-wrapped rear and grippy, rubberized base makes Echo Show 5 both pretty and practical.
+Available in a choice of charcoal or sandstone, the slab-like designs of previous generations have been replaced by dinky dimensions, gentler curves, and flowing lines.
+It doesn’t quite boast the flair of Nest Hub, but swept corners, an angled, material-wrapped rear, and a grippy, rubberized base makes Echo Show 5 both pretty and practical.